3rd Age:

 Temperament:

-Prior to discussing our Primary Orders, we need to cover another primary characteristic of each or our player characters.
-We refer to this as the characters Temperament.
-A player characters temperament is the defining core of your character’s personality or moral code.
-A player characters temperament defines which side of the fight they are on; whether or not you take an action, which action you take and how you react to different events and stimuli you encounter on an adventure.
-All player characters are expected to play within their temperament or the Overseer may change your stated temperament based on your actions and words.
-Our temperaments include from purest good to darkest evil are Divine Good, Good, Vague Good, Inert, Vague, Vague Evil, Inert Evil, Evil and Dark Evil.
-Devine Good and Dark Evil, the two most extremes come with very specific core defining requirements that if broken an Overseer will require you to either comply within temperament or you will be forced to change your temperament.
+Prior to discussing our Primary Orders, we need to cover another primary characteristic of each of our player characters: Temperament.
+The temperament is the defining core of your character’s personality or moral code.
+It defines which side of the fight you are on, whether or not you take an action, which action you take and how you react to different events and stimuli you encounter on an adventure.
+All player characters are expected to play within their temperament or the Overseer may change it based on your actions and words.
+Divine Good and Dark Evil, the two most extremes, come with very specific core-defining requirements that if broken, an Overseer will require you to either comply within temperament or you will be forced to change your temperament.
+Our temperaments, from purest good to darkest evil:

 Orders: